 Is this trip for you?

 A dive qualification is not required for this project and almost all of the work is done whilst snorkelling and skin diving.
-SCUBA certification is offered at an extra cost for those who wish to learn or expand on their qualifications.

 The vaccinations required will depend on the individual medical history of the volunteer.
 We recommend that you consult your GP regarding your own immunisation needs.
 In conjunction with this, we would recommend that you check Fit for Travel’s website.
 Note that malaria is an issue here and the entire coast of Tanzania is a high-risk area.
 Although the yellow fever vaccine is no longer required, it is likely you will be asked to have one on arrival anyway, so we advise volunteers to arrange this at home and bring the certification along with you.
 A basic medical questionnaire will be provided that must be completed before joining the project.